Start Small. Learn Fast.

 • You want to start an AI automation project without auditing whether the underlying data is clean enough to automate

-For marketing and revenue leaders who need a practical analytics audit across sources, definitions, CRM fields, campaign tracking, dashboards, shadow spreadsheets, ownership, and the decisions those reports are supposed to support.
-This is the right starting point when the symptom is a messy marketing audit, spreadsheet-dependent reporting, or a quarterly report nobody fully trusts.
+Checks campaign tracking, channel definitions, source-to-pipeline handoffs, CAC logic, dashboard assumptions, and the meetings those numbers are supposed to support.
+This is the right starting point when the symptom is a messy SaaS marketing audit or a quarterly report nobody fully trusts.
 Book a Discovery Call.

 How It Works